“You are enough.”

-These are just a few of the sentiments collected as part of “We’re In This Together,” a photography project and fundraiser that offers messages of encouragement, hope, support and love to new mothers.
-Coordinated in partnership with the Pacific Post Partum Support Society and the Good Mother Project, we’ve been photographing and collecting personalized messages to share with a mother or parent who may be feeling overwhelmed or distressed or experiencing postpartum depression or anxiety.
+“We’re In This Together” is a photography project and fundraiser that offers messages of encouragement, hope, support and love to new mothers.
+Coordinated in partnership with the Pacific Post Partum Support Society and the Good Mother Project, we are inviting you to participate in this unique photography series by passing along your personalized message to a mother or parent who may be feeling overwhelmed or distressed or experiencing postpartum depression or anxiety.
 We know that an estimated 1 out of every 6 women and 1 out of every 10 men experience troubling depression or anxiety after birth or adoption of a child.
 We want them to know they are not alone.

 So, if you could go back and offer words of encouragement to yourself as a new mother, what would you say?
 If you witnessed a loved one feeling overwhelmed or anxious after the birth of their new baby, what message would you give to them?
 If you experienced postpartum depression or anxiety and made it through, what would you like to say to other mothers experiencing it now?